(Full time) 2023 start

 Alternative Entry Scheme for mature applicants

-If you are a mature applicant (over 21 at the point of entry) and you don't have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria of the scheme).
-As part of this, you may be asked to take tests in English and mathematics and to write an essay.
+If you are a mature applicant and you don’t have the required A Levels or GCSE English and Math qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
+As part of this, you may be asked to take tests in English and maths and to write an essay.

 Contact the Lifelong Learning Centre for more information.